What's Margin in Indices Trading?

 In other words the question what is margin in Indices Trading? can be described as the money required to cover open stock trades & is expressed in percentage.
 For 100:1, the amount you'll control is $100,000 dollars as explained in the above examples.

 Now can you compare a investor investing $1,000 with another one that is investing $100,000?
 Obviously Not.
-This is how it works: it takes you from that retail trader investing $1,000 to that investing $100,000.
+This is how it works: it takes you from that retail trader investing $1,000 to that investing $100,000 dollars.
 Where does this extra funds originate from? - You borrow it from your broker in what is simply referred to as Leverage.
-This money which you borrow, you borrow it against the $1,000 of your own money that you deposit with your online broker.
+This funds that you borrow, you borrow it against the $1,000 of your own money that you deposit with your online broker.
 If you were to explain what this trading leverage means - then it is ability to control a large amount of money using very little of your own money and borrowing the rest.
-Otherwise, if you were trade Indices without this leverage it wouldn't be as profitable as it is, in fact you can still choose not to use leverage, using the 1:1 trading leverage option but you would not make money and it would take too long to make any profit.
+Otherwise, if you were trade Indices without this leverage it would not be as profitable as it is, in fact you can still choose not to use leverage, using the 1:1 trading leverage but you would not make money and it would take too long to make any profit.

 Example of how to calculate trading leverage and margin:

-Margin required in this case is $1,000 dollars (your money) if it is expressed as a percentage of $100,000 dollars which you control it is:
+Margin required in this case is $1,000 dollars (your money) if it's expressed as a percentage% of $100,000 dollars which you control it is:

 If leverage ratio = 100:1